AIDC-AI/Marco-o1/README.md

   <p><strong>Figure 1: </strong> A classic 'strawberry' question reasoned by our Marco-o1 model: "How many 'r' are in strawberry"</p>
 </div>

+## 🍓 Highlights

+Our main contributions are threefold:
+- **Fine-Tuning with CoT Data:** We developed Marco-o1-CoT by performing full-parameter fine-tuning on the base model using open-source Chain-of-Thought (CoT) data combined with our self-developed synthetic data.
+- **Solution Space Expansion via MCTS:** We integrated Large Language Models (LLMs) with Monte Carlo Tree Search (MCTS), using the model's output confidence to guide the search and expand the solution space.
+- **Reasoning Action Strategy:** We implemented novel reasoning action strategies and a reflection mechanism, including exploring different action granularities within the MCTS framework and prompting the model to self-reflect, thereby significantly enhancing the model's ability to solve complex problems.
+- **Application in Translation Tasks:** We are the first to apply Large Reasoning Models(LRM) to translation tasks, exploring inference time scaling laws in the multilingual and translation domain.

 ## 🔥 News

 <!-- ## Coming Soon -->